 What's Coming Up - What's Not Coming Up

 The majority of these photos can be seen in the 2005 coffee table book "Mick Rock: Rocky Horror," which features over 300 photos.
-You can order the non-limited edition bilingual German/English $99 version at http://www.mickrock.com.
-However, it's cheaper from amazon.de (Amazon.com's German branch) - about $60 with shipping, depending on the value of the Euro.
-(If your German's good, individual sellers list used copies there for a lot less.)
-A more affordable US paperback version was supposed to come out in 2006, but whether it ever will is uncertain.
+You can usually find the hardcover German/US edition used at amazon.de (Amazon.com's German branch) - it's gotten somewhat pricey since it went out of print, so it might be worth watching the Euro.
+A more affordable US paperback version was supposed to come out in 2006, but it never happened.
 If you're a serious costume freak, order it.
-If $60 is outside your price range, just keep buying those calendars...

 Frank's jacket, as it looks today (we think) (external link): A gentleman named Mike Scott owns what is probably Frank's original jacket, purchased at auction from the 59 Club, and he's been kind enough to put up a website with photos of it.
 If it isn't the original, it's a damn good reproduction.
 The jacket has been refurbished (in which process some of the original patches were lost), the leather repaired, and the badges cleaned.
 Some items have broken over the years, notably the zipper pulls.
 Mike will also make you a reproduction jacket, if you have the means...